codefordayton/daytonreap/README.md

 npm run start
 ```

-Running `npm run start` will start a server, and should open a browser window at http://localhost:8000/.
+Running `npm start` will start a server, and should open a chrome window at http://localhost:8000/.
+If you get errors, make sure you have chrome installed on your machine.
+If you'd like to turn this feature off, open bsync-config.js and change `'open': true` to `'open': false`

 If you run into any issues, don't hesitate to create an issue in this repo, or contact us via one of the methods described at http://codefordayton.org/.